fprime-community/fprime-tutorial-arduino-blinker/docs/arduino-cli-install.md

 The following list of boards were tested.
 You are free to add your own board manager URL to your configuration if you are using a board that is not listed here:
   - PJRC Teensy (Teensy 3.2, Teensy 4.0, Teensy 4.1)
+  - Raspberry Pi Pico (RP2040)
+  - Raspberry Pi Pico W (RP2040)
   - Adafruit Feather M0
-  - ESP32 Dev Module
-  - Raspberry Pi Pico W (RP2040)
   - Adafruit Feather RP2040
   - SparkFun Thing Plus RP2040
+  - ESP32 Dev Module (currently broken)
   - ATmega128 (with external memory, not the stock 2K memory)

 Initialize the arduino-cli configuration file.